Mylan first-quarter profit edges past Wall Street estimates

 Generic drugmaker Mylan Inc (MYL.O) on Thursday posted first-quarter profits that were slightly higher than analysts had forecast, with sales boosted by increased demand for generic medicines outside the United States and for specialty medicines.

-The company said results were in line with its own expectations and it is confident it will hit 2013 financial targets.
+The company said the results were in line with its own expectations.
 It maintained its full year adjusted earnings forecast of $2.75 to $2.95 per share.
 Wall Street is estimating $2.87 per share.

-Mylan forecast second-quarter adjusted earnings of 66 cents to 68 cents per share, and said it expects the third quarter to be its strongest.
-Wall Street is looking for second-quarter earnings of 69 cents, according to Thomson Reuters I/B/E/S.

 Excluding items, such as acquisition-related costs and licensing payments, Mylan earned 62 cents per share, topping analysts' average expectations by a penny, according to Thomson Reuters I/B/E/S.